rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

-In the version of `StreamExt` used in the `trpl` crate, the trait not only defines the `next` method but also supplies a default implementation of `next` that correctly handles the details of calling `Stream::poll_next`.
+In the version of `StreamExt` used in the `trpl` crate, the trait not only defines the `next` method but also supplies a default implementation of `next` that correctly владелец the details of calling `Stream::poll_next`.
 This means that even when you need to write your own streaming data type, you *only* have to implement `Stream`, and then anyone who uses your data type can use `StreamExt` and its methods with it automatically.